HigherOrderCO/HVM/HOW.md

 In other words, think of HVM as Rust, except replacing the borrow system by a very cheap `.clone()` operation that can be used and abused with no mercy.
 This is the secret sauce!
 Easy, right?
 Well, no. There is still a big problem to be
-solved: **how the hell do we incrementally clone a lambda?** The answer to this problem is what made it all possible.
+solved: **how do we incrementally clone a lambda?** There is a beautiful answer to this problem that made this all possible.
 Let's get technical!

 HVM's Rewrite Rules
 ===================